Jobless claims data calms jitters over U.S. labour market

 "We will see more job creation this month than we did in March and today's jobless claims numbers are consistent with that expectation," said Robert Dye, chief economist at Comerica in Dallas.

-Economists said the claims data suggested the slowdown in job creation reflected seasonal hiring being brought forward rather than underlying weakness in the labour market.
+Economists said the claims data suggested the slowdown in job creation reflected seasonal hiring being brought forward rather than underlying weakness in the labor market.

 "All the March employment report provided a hint of is that jobs that normally would have got hired in March, some of them got hired earlier in February," said Michael Strauss, chief economist at Commonfund in Wilton, Connecticut.